benoitc/couchbeam/doc/couchbeam_util.md

 `propmerge1(L1, L2) -> any()`

-Update a proplist with values of the second.
-In case the same key is in 2 proplists, the value from the first are kept.
+Update a property list with values of the second.
+In case the same key is in both lists, the value from the first is kept.

 <a name="proxy_header-3"></a>